Klyde-Moradeyo/minecraft-AWS-server/README.md

 Here are some areas for potential future development:

+- **Minecraft Archive Bundle in seperate s3 bucket**: I would like to keep the minecraft-dat-archive.bundle in a versioned s3 bucket incase of any failures.
+- **Fargate Python Code:** Split Fargate Python file into classes.
+The file is to long now.
+Needs to be refactored!
 - **Multi Minecraft server worlds:** Modify the Discord bot to load up multiple Minecraft worlds and even modded worlds!
 - **API Gateway authentication:** The API Gateway is unprotected.
 Authentication needs to be added.
 - **Public Domain for Minecraft server:** It would be more cost-effective to use an AWS public domain rather than an EIP.